freezed/phpScraper/README.md

 phpScraper
 ==========

-A method that helps you extract information from a text (it can be an HTML page).
+A class that helps you extract information from a text (it can be an HTML page).

 Methods: